You need to activate javascript for this site.

 Salvendy, G. (2012) Handbook of Human Factors and Ergonomics, 4th Edition.
 New York: John Wiley & Sons, Inc.

-Teaching Methodologies and Assessment Criteria This course lasts for one academic semester, involving 45 hours of contact with the instructor and 67 hours of independent work (total: 112 hours).
-The classes will have two components: Expository (where the instructor will present the material and key points for analysis) and Practical (where the instructor will promote a practical exercise).
-The classes will follow a PBS "Problem-Based Solving" learning approach.
+Teaching Methodologies and Assessment Criteria This course unit runs for one academic semester, comprising 45 contact hours with the instructor and 67 hours of independent work (total: 112 hours).
+Classes will have two components: Expository (where the instructor presents the material and points for analysis) and Practical (where the instructor leads a hands-on exercise).
+Classes will follow a PBS—“Problem Based Solving”—learning approach.

-This continuous assessment plan encourages constant student engagement throughout the course.
-The evaluation consists of two written exams (80%) and individual practical exercises developed during classes (20%).
+This lesson plan with continuous assessment encourages students’ consistent engagement throughout the course.
+Assessment consists of one written exam (50%), one practical assignment (40%), and individual practical exercises carried out in class (10%).

 Language Portuguese.
 Tutorial support is available in English.